Typhoon Saola (2023): Meteorological history

 However, Saola held onto Super Typhoon Status on the JTWC scale.
 Meanwhile, Saola fell below the threshold for Violent Typhoon on the JMA scale that same afternoon.
 Around the same time, the Hong Kong Observatory had announced that tropical cyclone warning signal number 8 (Tropical Storm) would be issued at 2:40 a.m local time on Friday, with the potential of this being raised to warning signal number 10 (Hurricane) as Super Typhoon Saola drew closer.
-It was warned that at some locations storm surges due to Super Typhoon Saola could reach historic levels, rivaling those of Typhoon Wanda in 1962 and Typhoon Hato in 2017.
+It was warned that at some locations' storm surge due to Super Typhoon Saola could reach historic levels, rivaling those of Typhoon Wanda in 1962 and Typhoon Hato in 2017.
 This has since been upgraded at 6:20pm to an increasing gale or storm signal number 9, and later to the Hurricane Signal number 10 at 8:15pm, becoming the first time in 5 years that the highest warning signal was raised since Typhoon Mangkhut (Ompong) back in 2018.
-Saola continued approaching near Southern China including Hong Kong with maintaining intensify Category 4 super typhoon.
-Saola then passed south of Hong Kong and Macau with another fluctuation between Category 3 and 4 before it made landfall in Guangdong, China on early Saturday as a Category 3.
-After its landfall, Saola weakened into a strong Category 2 typhoon.
+Saola continued approaching near Southern China including Hong Kong with while maintaining Category 4 intensify.
+Saola then passed south of Hong Kong and Macau with as a Category 3 before it made landfall in Guangdong, China on early Saturday as a Category 2.
+After its landfall, Saola weakened into a strong Category 1 typhoon.
 The Japan Meteorological Agency then downgraded Saola into a severe tropical storm a few hours after landfall.
 The JTWC later followed suit and downgraded Saola into a tropical storm by their next update as it moved further inland Guangdong.
 As convection waned over its center, the agencies downgraded the once-powerful Saola into a tropical depression by September 2.
 Saola had dissipated on September 3, with its remnants causing rainfall and stormy conditions across Southern China.